 Payment of Fees /Family Tickets

-Fees for accepted Instrument Makers and any requested discounted tickets will be finalised in conjunction with the Business Manager and must be paid by 1 February 2017.
+Fees for accepted Instrument Makers and any requested discounted tickets must be paid by 1 February 2019.

 Location at the Festival

 The Instrument Makers Hall is located in the Quokka Pavilion.
 Exhibition hours are 9am to 5pm Friday to Sunday and 9 am to 3 pm Monday over the Easter weekend.
 Instrument Makers are expected to be in attendance during these hours.
 The Pavilion is securely locked outside these hours so you do not need to move stock or equipment.

 Every Instrument Maker will have a free entry (brief biography) in the printed program.